Mattia Caldara: 2018–19 season

 On 2 August 2018, Caldara was signed by AC Milan on a five-year contract for €35 million payable in two years, with Leonardo Bonucci moving in the opposite direction in a similar deal.
-While being unable to choose 13 as his shirt number to pay tribute to Alessandro Nesta since it had already been taken by Alessio Romagnoli for the same reason, he opted for an available number 33, citing admiration for Thiago Silva.
-In his first month at Milanello, Caldara struggled with adapting to a four-man defense line with zonal marking, having played most of his career in teams that utilized a three-man defense with man-marking.
+Unable to choose 13 as his shirt number to pay tribute to Alessandro Nesta since it had already been taken by Alessio Romagnoli for the same reason, he opted for an available number 33, citing admiration for Thiago Silva.
+In his first month at Milanello, Caldara struggled with adapting to a four-man defense line with zonal marking, having played for most of his career in teams that utilized a three-man defense with man-marking.

-On 20 September 2018, Caldara made his official debut for Milan, playing as a starter alongside Romagnoli in a Europa League away match against F91 Dudelange.
-However, he failed to make a single appearance in October 2018, struggling with minor injuries that affected his overall fitness.
+On 20 September 2018, Caldara made his official debut for Milan, starting alongside Romagnoli in a Europa League away match against F91 Dudelange.
+However, he failed to make a single appearance in October 2018, struggling with pubalgia.
 Later that month, he suffered an Achilles tendon rupture, which sidelined him until February 2019.
-In April, a few days after Milan's 1–0 Coppa Italia semifinal loss to Lazio at the San Siro, in which Caldara played for 65 minutes as a starter, he suffered an even worse training injury, rupturing his left anterior cruciate ligament, which sidelined him for another period of 6 months.
+On 24 April 2019, Caldara made his second start for Milan, playing for 65 minutes in the eventual 1–0 loss to Lazio in the Coppa Italia semi-final, which saw Milan eliminated at the San Siro on aggregate score.

+On 2 May 2019, Caldara ruptured his left anterior cruciate ligament after collision with Fabio Borini in a training game, an injury that sidelined him for another period of 6 months.
+Prior to the injury, he was due to make his first start for Milan in the next Serie A game after Alessio Romagnoli had been suspended for a red card.